You are here

 How serious is this virus and what are the range of symptoms?

 Reported symptoms due to infection with the virus that causes COVID-19 have ranged from mild to severe.
 Symptoms may include fever, cough or shortness of breath.
-There is some evidence that children have milder disease but experts are still learning about the range of illness caused by COVID-19.

 How long before symptoms of the virus appear?